Skip to main content

 description = [description of your custom metric],

-python_file_path = [path/to/your/implementation.py]
+python_file_path = [path/to/your/implementation.py],

 )